-MCES and RWMWD collected 661 chloride samples between 2002 and 2019.
+MCES and RWMWD collected 500 chloride samples between 2001 and 2019.
 The ambient concentrations are plotted with the annual median concentration (Figure 3).
 Ambient concentration describes the conditions experienced by aquatic organisms in the stream.
 These values are affected by precipitation, flow, and watershed factors, including those caused by human activity.

 Figure 3 shows that while there is significant variability in chloride concentration, annual median concentrations are high and have generally increased since 2002.
-There are a significant number of samples with concentrations above the chronic and acute toxicity levels for chloride.
+In recent years a number of samples have had concentrations that exceed the chronic toxicity level for chloride.

-Figure 3: Annual Median and Ambient Chloride Concentrations of Battle Creek
+Figure 3: Annual Median and Ambient Chloride Concentrations of Fish Creek